All Products

 • primaryKey: Select one or more primary keys.
 You can select any field from the field list.
 If you select multiple primary keys, they are sorted in the order of selection.

-• preCombineField: Select a field as the merge sort key.
+• preCombineField: Select a field to use as the pre-combine field.
 You can select any field from the field list.

 Enable or disable Partition.
 This feature is disabled by default.

-If you enable Partition, you must also select one or more fields for Partitioned By from the field list.
+If you enable partitions, you must also select one or more fields for Partitioned By from the field list.

 Note

-For Partitioned By, you cannot select all fields in the list as partition fields.
+For Partitioned By, you cannot select all fields from the list.

 Note

-The external keyword can be omitted for external tables.
-If the CREATE TABLE statement includes a location clause, the created table is an external table.
+If the CREATE TABLE statement includes a location clause, the table is created as an external table.
+In this case, the external keyword can be omitted.

 After you configure the parameters, click Submit.
-In the Submit dialog box, review the SQL statement for creating the table, and then click Confirm And Submit.
+In the Submit dialog box, review the SQL statement for creating the table and click OK and Submit.

-For information about Hudi DDL statements, see SQL DDL and Schema Evolution.
+For information about the DDL statements for editing Hudi tables in SQL, see SQL DDL and Schema Evolution.

 Note

-• If Location (storage address) is empty, the CREATE TABLE statement does not include a location clause.
+• If Location is left empty, the CREATE TABLE statement does not include a location clause.

 Parameter